 - Migration flexibility: You can run migration jobs per your schedule, and that can be every day, every hour or even every minute depending upon your needs and policies in place.
 We have customers that use Komprise for asynchronous replication with no cutover, so that they are continuously replicating to enable an always updated redundant location.
 Of course, we also support migration cutover, in which the migration job has a specific endpoint.
 Note, Komprise also enables Komprise Dynamic Links, so you can migrate and archive data with no need for data recall.
 All of this is transparent to end users so that there is no impact to their data access or performance.

 - Pure Storage replication: Komprise enables asynchronous replication of Pure Storage We use Pure’s snapshot technology to replicate the data from point A to B. You can see various metrics on the replication such as the speed of migration.
 You can also set up failover and failback to and from the replication site.
-Read more about the Komprise/Pure partnership.
+Read more about the Komprise partnership with Pure Storage.

 There’s more to the story on how Komprise is addressing important data management challenges.
 A significant one is cost: handling growing storage needs with static IT budgets.
 This is not a wonderful optic for IT leaders right now.